-Average Cost per Opportunity – This is total money spent on trade show/total leads converted into opportunity.
+Average Cost per Opportunity – This is the total money spent on trade show/total leads converted into an opportunity.

 Social Media Reach – Usually considered a vanity metric but you do want to track to see if there is a significant spike in the week following the show.

 Website traffic – What is your average weekly total of visitors to your website before the show?
 Note this, then evaluate to see if this number increases during the show and the week directly following.
 Remember to look at organic traffic (entering through search engine) and direct traffic (entering your specific URL into a Web browser) too.
 Use Google Analytics to help out with this.
 If you used to show specific promotions or intro pages you can track their performance, you can see demographics of your visitors and other relevant data.